Are Multifamily Markets Taking a Breather?

 The panelists explored the strategies of both Fannie Mae and Freddie Mac as well as the Housing and Urban Development (HUD) department as being relatively similar.
 HUD’s inundation of applications has allowed them to be pickier with the deals they choose, and part of that increased scrutiny focuses on an applicant’s previous experience with HUD.

-With Fannie and Freddie, Williams anticipates they’ll be cautious this year.
+With Fannie and Freddie, Williams anticipates they’ll be cautious this year on deals in or recently leased up.
 Along with HUD, they’ll be more likely to lend to firms with whom they’ve worked before.
 Of course, a new borrower in an ideal market with a strong portfolio has a chance to overcome that loyalty.

-Fannie and Freddie will, however, continue business as usual, according to Williams.
-The designated cap on loans they can give out remained the same as 2016 at $36.5 billion, but loans given to multifamily projects aimed at underserved markets with affordable pricing or that attain green certification function outside the caps.
-“This year they’re both going to be well over $60 billion,” in capped and uncapped business, Williams predicted.
+Fannie and Freddie will, however, for stabilized assets continue business as usual, according to Williams.
+The designated cap on loans they can give out was lowered slightly in 2018 from $36.5 billion to $35 billion, but loans given to multifamily projects aimed at underserved markets with affordable pricing or that attain green certification function outside the caps.
+“We expect in 2018 they’re both going to be well over $60 billion,” in capped and uncapped business, Williams predicted.

 Self-Regulation is Key

 In a market with tight regulations and significant federal players, perhaps self-regulation is the solution.
 “A lot of us still have memories of the last downturn and the Great Recession,” Williams noted.
 “A lot of it is… being very careful on how far out over our skis we get with construction capital and with deals that have risk.”
-By maintaining self-awareness and keeping their books in check, Williams ensured that the capital division earned more assets to maintain a balance.
+By maintaining self-awareness and keeping their books in check, Williams ensured that the capital will still be available for multifamily assets.

 That isn’t to say that lending has completely halted, or will anytime soon.
-Despite Williams’ request for a slowdown in developments, he acknowledges the necessity of lending for new projects.
-“We’re not pulling back, and like I always say: right sponsor, right location, we’ll figure out a way to get it done.”
+Despite the slowdown in developments, Williams acknowledges the necessity of lending for new and existing projects.
+“As it has always been: right sponsor, right location, we’ll figure out a way to get it done.”

-With the uptick in multifamily developments, banks and lenders are staying vigilant of their balance sheet with the Great Recession in mind.
-An excess of construction loans has caused lenders to crave a partial pause in developments for Freddie Mac to catch up.
+With the uptick in multifamily developments over the past 18 months, banks and lenders are staying vigilant of their balance sheet with the Great Recession in mind.

 Time for a Breather